 Please note the Migrant Electoral Empowerment Training programme has finished for 2021.
 Stay tuned for updates on new opportunities and trainings offered by the Immigrant Council.

 Democracy requires meaningful political participation from all groups in its society, and the Immigrant Council of Ireland is delighted to announce a training programme for migrant election candidates.

-The core modules cover:
+The core modules covered:

 - Irish political system;

 - Roles and responsibilities of a local councillor;